swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// Returns `nil` if `regex` is not found. public func firstRange(of regex: some RegexComponent) -> Range<Index>?

-    /// Finds and returns the range of the first occurrence of a given regex
+    /// Returns the range of the first match for the regex within this collection,
+    /// where the regex is created by the given closure.
-    /// within the collection.
+    ///
-    /// - Parameter content: A closure to produce a `RegexComponent` to search for
+    /// - Parameter content: A closure that returns a regex to search for.
-    /// within this collection.
-    /// - Returns: A range in the collection of the first occurrence of regex.
+    /// - Returns: A range in the collection of the first occurrence of the first
-    /// Returns `nil` if not found.
+    ///   match of if the regex returned by `content`.
+Returns `nil` if no match
+    ///   for the regex is found.
     public func firstRange(
         @RegexComponentBuilder of content: () -> some RegexComponent ) -> Range<Index>?